Matt Dallman

 Biography

 Since joining TNC, Matt has been involved with projects that have protected more than 110,000 acres of natural areas and working forests.
-At one of these protected locations, Caroline Lake, he helped develop a sustainable forest management plan that focuses on managing forests for biodiversity and water quality.
-This work has evolved to include managing for climate adaptation and resiliency, using TNC lands as test cases to then export lessons learned through field guides, online demonstration sites, and other tools for use by land managers.
-Matt is currently working to further expand those efforts to explore how to connect resilient forest management to carbon markets, with an eye toward influencing how forests are managed by both public and private owners.
+Working with partners to implement science-based strategies to develop climate-resilient forests in the Northwoods has been a central focus.
+At one of these protected locations, Caroline Lake, he helped create a sustainable forest management plan that focuses on managing forests for biodiversity and water quality.
+This work has evolved to include managing for climate adaptation and resiliency, using TNC lands as test cases to export the lessons learned through field guides, online demonstration sites, and other tools for use by land managers.
+Matt is currently working to expand those efforts to explore how to connect resilient forest management to carbon markets, to influence how both public and private owners manage forests.

-Before joining TNC, Matt held positions with both the Wisconsin and Michigan Departments of Natural Resources, the U.S. Forest Service, and the National Park Service at Apostle Islands National Lakeshore, where he conducted bird surveys.
+Before joining TNC, Matt held positions with both the Wisconsin and Michigan Departments of Natural Resources, the U.S. Forest Service, and the National Park Service at Apostle Islands National Lakeshore.
+Education - undergraduate studies at the University of Wisconsin Stevens Point (Wildlife Management); graduate studies at Central Michigan University (Conservation Biology).